clrnlvly/Thesis-2025/README.md

-# Enrollment Management System (EMS) with Trend Analysis by Department using XGBoost
+# Enrollment Management System (EMS) with Trend Analysis by Department using XGBoost Algorithm

 ## ABSTRACT
 This thesis presents the development and implementation of an **Enrollment Management System (EMS)** with **Trend Analysis by Department**, utilizing the **XGBoost** algorithm, for **Westbridge Institute of Technology, Inc. (WITI)**.
 The study aims to enhance existing enrollment procedures by addressing areas where manual processes may benefit from improved efficiency, accuracy, and data-driven support.